bxiao5050/HT-tools/README.md

 Python dependencies
 -------------------
-The list of required python packages is contained in the `requirements.txt <requirements.txt>`_ file in this repository.
+The list of required python packages is contained in the [requirements.txt](requirements.txt) file in this repository.

 Install the requirements from PyPI using pip.
 ::